kennyjoseph/kennyjoseph.github.io/_includes/class.md

-# CSE 702 - Applied Natural Language Processing and Computational Social Science
+# CSE 704 - Applied Natural Language Processing and Computational Social Science

 # Details

-- Time: Wednesdays, 3:00-5:00 PM
+- Time: Wednesdays, 10:25-12:30 PM
-- Location: Alumni 90
+- Location:  Zoom :(

-- Office Hours: 335 Davis Hall, 1:00-3:00 PM on Wednesdays, or by appointment
+- Office Hours: Virtual, by appointment

 - Communication via email: **Please prefix all emails to me with [CSE702] in the subject so I can respond in a timely manner**.